devramsean0/groupwisedocs/src/content/docs/aauth/02-configure-the-appliance.md

 ## Time to Enroll!
 So, you now have a method and a chain and all the basic building blocks, but now you need to enroll a user to test with.

-Navigate to your root DNS record in the browser, so like `https://<YOUR AAUTH FQDN>` and login with a user on your LDAP repository.
+Navigate to your root DNS record in the browser, so like `https://{YOUR AAUTH FQDN}` and login with a user on your LDAP repository.

 Under your "Enrolled Single Methods for sign in" header.
 Click the add button.
 Choose TOTP and follow it's instructions scanning the QR Code.